The development of computer games - from the first consoles to modern 3D worlds - is presented by the Computer Games Museum in Berlin.

-Experience the latest in virtual reality, relive the games of your youth or your parents' youth at the Computerspielemuseum.
+Experience in virtual reality, relive the games of your youth or your parents' youth at the Computerspielemuseum.
 The Computer Game Museum, home to working classic games, computer game oddities and 3-D simulators, is an interactive trip through the cultural history of computer gaming.
-You can try most of these games, including rare originals and some of the latest virtual reality Oculus Rift games.
-Leap into 60 years of computer gaming, and also keep up to date with the impressive ongoing development, of interest to everyone - not just gamers.
+You can try most of these games, including rare originals and and milestones.
+Leap into 70 years of computer gaming, and also keep up to date with the impressive ongoing development, of interest to everyone - not just gamers.

 The evolution of computer games - from the past to the digital future